Niemeyer-Research-Group/OSU-thesis/README.md

 The `%!TEX root = thesis.tex` bit at the top of the files tells most LaTeX editors to automatically compile the main document, even when you are working on an individual subfile.

+The references are contained in `refs.bib`, though this can be replaced with a different file by changing the `\addbibresource{}` command in `thesis-header.tex`.
+You can also use multiple BibTeX files by adding additional `\addbibresource{}` commands.
+Note that `biber` and `biblatex` are used to process references in this template, rather than the older `bibtex`.

 In the chapters, you can include a quotation that appears right before the chapter title using the `\epigraphhead{}` command, following the example in the Introduction chapter.